RT527/birthday-buddy/README.md

 ![Screenshot](public/images/bday-screenshot.png)
 # Birthday-Buddy
-It can get hectic remembering all your friends and family's birthdays.
+It can get hectic remembering birthdays for your friends and family.
 But, with Birthday-Buddy, you can effortlessly create reminders for all of your loved ones.

 In order to gain access to your birthday reminders you must log in.
-If you wish to add a birthdate you can do so by clicking the "Add Bday" button in the navigation bar.
-Once you're in the "Add Bday" link you can put in your details and also add possible gifts.
+If you wish to add a birth-date you can do so by clicking the "Add Bday" button in the navigation bar.
+Once you're in the "Add Bday" page you can put in your details and also add possible gifts.

-If you want to view more information on a certain birthdate, click on "More Info".
+If you want to view more information on a certain birth-date, click on "More Info".
 You can update or change information by selecting "Edit".
 If you want to remove a birthday reminder from Birthday-Buddy, use the X button.

 I developed this application with the purpose of helping people keep track of important dates such as the birthdays of their friends and family.
-It's not easy to remember all of these dates on your own, but with Birthday-Buddy, you can easily record and store all of your loved one's special days with minimal effort.
+It's not easy to remember all of these dates on your own, but with Birthday-Buddy, you can easily record and store all of your loved ones' special days with minimal effort.

 ## Getting Started 🥳